Winter Park Land Trust

 TREES - and why we need them more than ever.

-Tours starts at 5:15 — panel from 6:30 to 7:30 PM
+Tours starts at 5:15 — Panel from 6:15 to 7:30 pm

-yaupon tea and wine, lite bites provided
+Refreshments and lite bites provided

 Mead Botanical Garden